 Your child's early childhood development is an important part of their formative years.
 This is when they learn about their environment and form connections through their activities.
 In this stage, your child will learn how they would see the world - whether they feel protected and safe, how people react when they cry or laugh, and even whether they feel loved.
 Their IQ and EQ development is crucial and requires the right balance.

-This is why your role as a parent is important to strike a balance between guiding them and letting them discover things on their own1.
+This is why your role as a parent in early childhood development is important to strike a balance between guiding them and letting them discover things on their own1.

 Here's what you need to know: